-To equip seldom heard children and young people in the Scottish Highlands with the competencies, social skills and emotional capabilities to succeed in life by using mentoring as the mechanism.
+To equip vulnerable children and young people with the competencies, social skills and emotional capabilities to succeed in life and to use mentoring as the mechanism to do so.

 Thirty-mile radius of Inverness, Highlands of Scotland.